devonnaidoo/web-host-service/README.md

 ### Usage

-To start the applicationun the following command in the root directory:
+To start the application the following command in the root directory:

 `node app`

-To get the contact form edit the following code in `app.js`
+To get the contact form to work edit the following code in `app.js`

 ```
 auth: {